SanjanaHarpalla/git-workshop/README.md

 # git-workshop
 This is my first git workshop
-this was in my laptop
+this was in my laptop git